eyaler/ediking/README.md

 - Add `target="_blank"` to `a` links of different origin, to allow opening from iframe
 - Grab title and favicon from iframe
 - Prevent top level navigation when file dropped on iframe
+- Helper functions for output in iframe: parent.log(), parent.clear()

 ### Things I may to add
-- Starter templates: empty, HTML, JS, p5.js, custom
 - Compress the code and prompt saved in the URL
-- Local storage for easier local persistence
+- Local storage for saner local persistence, and default/custom templates
 - Drag and drop HTML content and links to grab code
 - Direct editing of the iframe (aka designMode) reflected in the code editor
 - Use gunDB or Nostr for persistence, sharing and collaborative editing